Eero Tarasti: Finland

 music studies (piano) at the Sibelius Academy, Helsinki 1967–1975.
 Among his piano teachers were Liisa Pohjola, Timo Mikkilä and Tapani Valsta.
 Earlier he had studied privately piano with Kaisa Arjava.

 Studies abroad

-He pursued music studies in Vienna 1972 with Noel Flores and then in Paris 1973 with Jules Gentil (École Normale de Musique), with Jacques Février 1974-75: he continued his music studies in Rio de Janeiro with Heitor Alimonda (1976) and then in the US with Walter Robert and Joseph Rezits in Bloomington (1987); in Helsinki he followed pianopedagogical course by professor Gunnar Hallhagen, and private course by Jan Hoffmann.
+He pursued music studies in Vienna 1972 with Noel Flores and then in Paris 1973 with Jules Gentil (École Normale de Musique), with Jacques Février 1974-75: he continued his music studies in Rio de Janeiro with Heitor Alimonda (1976) and then in the US with Walter Robert and Joseph Rezits in Bloomington (1987); in Helsinki he followed a course in piano pedagogy by professor Gunnar Hallhagen, and private course by Jan Hoffmann.

 He got the grant of French Government for doctoral studies in Paris, in 1974-75 (Ecole des Hautes Etudes en Sciences Sociales, professor A.J.
 Greimas as his supervisor); he also followed teaching at Collège de France, and met a.o.
 Claude Lévi-Strauss and Roland Barthes.
 In Rio de Janeiro 1976 (Universidade Federal) he pursued anthropological studies as an awardee of Rotary International.